What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

 2) Canada

-• According to the regulations of CCMTA, electronic logging devices should comply with the technical standards set forth by it.
-These compliances closely align with the requirements of the FMCSA in the United States.
+• According to CCMTA regulations, electronic logging devices should comply with its technical standards.
+These compliances closely align with the ELD requirements of the FMCSA in the United States.

 • Canadian regulations also govern HOS limits and rest periods for drivers.